AnnaLivia/TSRSP-Instances/README.md

 The repository is organized into the following main folders:

-- [`data/`](./data/) — Contains all **benchmark instances** used in the computational experiments, including detailed descriptions of the input formats and directory structure for the **Rouen** and **Lille** railway networks.
+- [`data/`](./data/) — Contains all **benchmark instances** used in the computational experiments, including instance statistics and detailed descriptions of the input formats and directory structure for the **Rouen** and **Lille** railway networks.

-- [`results/`](./results/) — Contains the **computational results** obtained for the tested formulations, including instance statistics, CPU time distributions, and performance profiles.
+- [`results/`](./results/) — Contains the **computational results** obtained for the tested formulations, includin CPU time and optimality gap distributions, and performance profiles for the **Rouen** railway networks.
 A summary of computational results for all instances and formulations is also available as an Excel file.

 Each folder contains its own `README.md` file with further details.
 <br>